uaraven/semblance/docs/manual.md

   Keys can be anything, but customary they are keywords.
 Map is a function, just like lists or vectors.
   Map can accept either one or two parameters.
 If one parameter is supplied then it is treated as map key and corresponding value (or NIL) is returned.
-IF two parameters are supplied, then first is treated as key and the second one as a value and that value is stored in the map associated with a key.
+If two parameters are supplied, then first is treated as key and the second one as a value and that value is stored in the map associated with a key.

     ({:a 1 :b 2 :c 3} :b)

   will return **2**

-    ({:a 1 :b 2 :c3} :b 5)
+    ({:a 1 :b 2 :c 3} :b 5)

   will associate key **:b** with value **5** and will return value **5** as well.